emscripten-core/emscripten/.github/ISSUE_TEMPLATE/feature_depreaction.md

 ---
 name: Feature deprecation
 about: Use this template for removal of features from emscripten.
-title: 'Deprection proposal for <FEATURE>'
+title: 'Deprecation proposal for <FEATURE>'
-labels: 'depreaction'
+labels: 'deprecation'
 assignees: ''

 ---